feathr-ai/feathr/CONTRIBUTING.md

 # Contribution Process

-The Feathr community welcome everyone, and encourage a friendly and positive environment.
+The Feathr community welcomes everyone, and encourage a friendly and positive environment.

 **Contributions of various forms are welcome!**